Antigua: Betty's Hope Archaeological Field School

 Additional dates & deadlines for those accepted to the program can be found in the application packet.

-How to Apply: Complete the application packet and hand-deliver or mail to:
+How to Apply: Complete an application packet (currently in development) and submit to:

 Regional & Continuing Education